weszty/xarites-workflow/README.md

 npm run gulp-scripts-admin
 ```

-For css it works the same way, with the exception that there is only a module directory where you can create your SASS files.
+For css it works the same way, `you create all your sass components` in the `modules directory`, and `include them` in the `module-scripts.scss` file.

 - All the SASS files from modules will be converted to CSS and bundeled in the build directory, this can also be done manually with `npm run gulp-sass` for client side, and `npm run gulp-sass-admin` for the admin side.